37 Different Types of Wasps in Georgia

 8. Scoliid Wasp

-The Scoliid Wasp is one of the most common types of wasps in Georgia.
+The Scoliid Wasp is one of Georgia’s most common types of wasps.
 It belongs to the family Scoliidae and is found throughout the southeastern United States.

 The body of the Scoliid Wasp is yellow with black stripes, giving it an overall striped appearance.
 Its wings are transparent, allowing it to fly swiftly and easily.

-The Scoliid Wasp has a long abdomen that reaches up to two inches in length, making it a relatively large species of wasp.
+The Scoliid Wasp has a long abdomen that reaches up to two inches, making it a relatively large wasp species.
 Its antennae are curved, and it has two pairs of wings.

 The larvae of this species feed on grasshoppers, crickets, and other insects.
 It can be found flying around gardens and fields in search of food.